P0401 Code: Exhaust Gas Recirculation Flow Insufficient Detected

 How to troubleshoot it

-2. Check EGR passages in the intake manifold for carbon blockage
+- Check EGR passages in the intake manifold for carbon blockage — partially blocked ports reduce flow even with a working valve

-3. Test the EGR valve by applying vacuum directly to it and watching for idle change
+- Test the EGR valve operation by applying vacuum directly to it with a hand vacuum pump and watching for an idle change (idle should roughen when EGR opens)

-4. Inspect EGR vacuum hoses for cracks or disconnections
+- Inspect EGR vacuum hoses or control solenoid wiring for cracks, disconnections, or corrosion

-6. Replace the EGR valve if cleaning doesn't restore function
+- Replace the EGR valve if cleaning doesn't restore function and electrical/vacuum components check out

 Tools that may help